-ATTENTION: All importing Carriers
+ATTENTION: All importing Carriers, CFS sites, and bonded facilities

 By CBP regulation, all importing carriers are required to submit all cargo eligible for General Order after the lay order period (15 CALANDER days).
-Any submissions not received by this office by 4:00pm EST by the 20th calendar day is subject to CBP penalties of \$2,000.00 per bill of lading: one \$1,000 penalty for not notifying CBP, and a second \$1,000 penalty for not notifying a G.O. warehouse.
+Any submissions not received by this office by 4:00pm EST by the 20th calendar day is subject to CBP penalties of \$2,000.00 per bill of lading:

+One \$1,000 penalty for not notifying CBP, and a second \$1,000 penalty for not notifying a G.O. warehouse.